 By implementing an investment program management system, the companies can substantially diminish the risks associated with collection and consolidation of reports from remote branch offices, as well as the risks resulting from static functionality of the reporting and data analysis systems.
 Actually, the users can setup Excel file templates to be used for import, documents processing procedures, rules for comparison on indicators and error detection.

 The functionality of the solution is easily adaptable to the specifics of the company's business processes; it can be easily extended or integrated with the legacy systems or information systems from other vendors.

-We will continue using Ranet OLAP as the basis for the development of the Investment Program Management System, implementing other planning, budgeting projects, and BI projects, and we highly recommend the use of Ranet OLAP to anyone who is interested in the development of high-quality full-featured information systems or user interfaces.
+We will continue using Ranet OLAP as the basis for development of the Investment Program Management System, implementing other planning, budgeting projects and BI projects, and we highly recommend the use of Ranet OLAP to anyone who is interested in development of high quality full-featured information systems or user interfaces.